-Labels with a stripped edge matrix have the area around the outer edge of the cut sheet removed.
-Labels with a total strip matrix have the unneeded portion of the die-cut stock around the labels (including a portion between the labels) removed to make it easier to peel the labels from the backing.
+Labels with a stripped edge matrix do not have the area around the outer edge of the cut sheet.
+Labels with a total strip matrix do not have the die-cut stock around and between the labels.
+This makes it easy to peel the labels from the backing.